AbdullahMalik17/Agentic_AI/UV/Readme.md

 # UV
 UV package manager that helps us to install data very fastly due to write in rust .
 All the other package manager give their own commands .
 But UV give command to like with other i.e uv pip .

+# Package Manager in Python
+Package managers are tools that help you install, update, and manage Python packages and their dependencies .

 ## Features
 - Faster than pip
 - Virtual environment like anaconda